-7 Three Months Ended May 31,
+Three Months Ended May 31,

-2023 2022
+2023

-Access fees \$ 66,597 \$ 68,125
+Access fees \$ 76,959 \$ 66,597

-Utilization-based fees 26,629 17,403
+Usage-based fees 33,507 26,629

-Total \$ 93,226 \$ 85,528
+Total \$ 110,466 \$ 93,226

-As of May 31, 2023, revenue is expected to be recognized from remaining performance obligations as follows:
+As of May 31, 2024, revenue is expected to be recognized from remaining performance obligations as follows:

 Fiscal year ending February 28(29),

-Remainder of 2024 \$ 127,482
+Remainder of 2025 \$ 120,104

-2025 73,792
+2026 52,038

-2026 21,510
+2027 13,149

-2027 2,126
+2028 636

-2028 29
+2029 258

-Total \$ 224,939
+Total \$ 186,185

-The expected revenue includes variable fee estimates for the non-cancellable term of the Company's contracts.
-The expected revenue does not include amounts of variable consideration that are constrained.
+The expected revenue includes variable fee estimates for access fee revenue during the non-cancellable term of the Company's contracts.
+The expected revenue does not include amounts of variable consideration that are constrained, direct-to-consumer revenues, and usage-based revenues.

-Significant changes to the contract liability balances during the three months ended May 31, 2023 and 2022 were the result of revenue recognized and net cash received.
-Significant changes in the deferred revenue balances during the three months ended May 31, 2023 and 2022 were the result of recognized revenue of \$24,746 and \$24,447, respectively, that were previously included in deferred revenue.
-In addition, significant changes to the contract asset balances during the three months ended May 31, 2023 and 2022 were the result of revenue recognized as well as transfers to accounts receivable.
+Significant changes to the contract liability balances during the three months ended May 31, 2024 and 2023 were the result of revenue recognized and net cash received.
+Significant changes in the deferred revenue balances during the three months ended May 31, 2024 and 2023 were the result of recognized revenue of \$26,085 and \$24,746, respectively, that were previously included in deferred revenue.
+In addition, significant changes to the contract asset balances during the three months ended May 31, 2024 and 2023 were the result of revenue recognized as well as transfers to accounts receivable.
 Contract assets relating to unbilled revenue are transferred to accounts receivable when the right to consideration becomes unconditional.

-Revenue related to performance obligations satisfied in prior periods that was recognized during the three months ended May 31, 2023 and 2022 was \$1,433 and \$1,829, respectively.
-These amounts relate to the ratable recognition through the minimum contract term of performance obligations satisfied in prior periods related to the Company's achievement of healthcare cost savings.
+Revenue related to performance obligations satisfied in prior periods that was recognized during the three months ended May 31, 2024 and 2023 was \$1,945 and \$1,433, respectively.
+These changes in amounts were primarily due to the inclusion of consideration that was previously constrained related to the Company's achievement of healthcare cost savings.